 You probably have noticed that many cookbooks include some kind of a guide concerning the ingredients necessary for re-creating the recipes.
 It might be a glossary at the end of the book, or perhaps an introductory “Know Your Ingredients” section at the beginning.
 This is my version of such a guide.
 For although I try to remember to clarify any confusing ingredients in each individual recipe, my memory does fail me occasionally . . . so here’s the back-up plan.

 Flour: Unless I state otherwise, this means unbleached, all-purpose flour.
-If the recipe calls for bread flour, I recommend the King Arthur brand.
 I measure all flours by the “dip and sweep” method: scooping the flour out of the bag with a measuring cup and then leveling the top with the straight side of a knife.
 I don’t spoon the flour into the cup.
 Of course, if the recipe includes weight as well as volume measurements, and if you have a kitchen scale, you don’t have to worry about this.

 Salt: I use kosher salt at home, which does not measure the same as regular table salt.
 If you are using table salt, be prepared to cut the measurement by as much as half.
 Then taste the dish and decide if you want more.